-The Northwest Arkansas Regional Planning Commission (NWARPC), the Metropolitan Planning Organization (MPO) for the Fayetteville-Springdale-Rogers, AR-MO Urban Area, is a voluntary organization consisting of local governmental units in Benton, Madison, and Washington counties.
-Formed in 1966 and designated an MPO in 1983, NWARPC facilitates regional transportation planning and prioritizes transportation system improvements.
+The Northwest Arkansas Regional Planning Commission (NWARPC), the Metropolitan Planning Organization (MPO) for the Fayetteville-Springdale-Rogers, AR-MO Urban Area, is a governmental organization formed through a cooperative agreement in 1966.
+NWARPC includes 38 units of government and other public agency partners across Benton, Madison, and Washington counties in Arkansas, as well as a portion of McDonald County in Missouri.
+Designated an MPO in 1983, NWARPC facilitates regional transportation planning and prioritizes transportation system improvements.
 It fosters intergovernmental cooperation and long-range planning, which is often a prerequisite for federal funding.
 Member contributions, matched by federal and state grants, support multi-jurisdictional planning that meets local, state, and federal needs, and address regional challenges through collaboration and information sharing.

 Rapid population growth and urbanization create regional challenges - from transportation to water, waste, and air quality - that transcend jurisdictional boundaries.
-Unaddressed, these interconnected issues threaten environmental quality, economic opportunities, public health, community well-being, and regional resilience.
+Unaddressed, these interconnected issues threaten environmental guality, economic opportunities, public health, community well-being, and regional resilience.
 This plan recognizes these interconnected challenges and adopts a collaborative regional approach.
-Such collaboration, encompassing large-scale systems, leverages efficiencies and synergies beyond the reach of individual communities.
+Such collaboration, encompassing largescale systems, leverages efficiencies and synergies beyond the reach of individual communities.
 Involving more than 30 towns and cities across three counties, regional collaboration maximizes impact and accelerates progress toward a shared vision of improved health, environment, economic opportunity, and community wealth.